ashpursglove/ashs-modbus-tool/README.md

 ## Installation

 - Clone or download the repository
-- Install dependencies
+- pip install -r requirements.txt
 - Plug in your adapter
-- Run the application
+- python modtest.py

 Or:
 - Double-click the EXE